-Limit high salt snack foods, fast foods and convenience foods.
-You do not need to restrict your salt intake while you are pregnant, but too much salt can contribute to water retention.
-Aim to have a daily sodium intake of less than 1500 milligrams.
-This is equal to the amount of sodium in 2/3 teaspoon of table salt.
+- Limit high salt snack foods, fast foods and convenience foods.
+You do not need to restrict your salt intake while you are pregnant, but too much salt can contribute to water retention Check out this article for tips on lowering your salt intake.

 Every woman has a different experience during pregnancy and it is normal to sometimes feel unwell.
-Talk to your health care provider if you feel that you are not eating well because of how you are feeling.
+Talk to your dietitian if you feel that you are not eating well because of how you are feeling.

 You may also be interested in:

 Fill up on Fibre: Meal and Snack ideas